kamailio/kamailio-wiki/docs/features/new-in-5.2.x.md

     -   reload feature enabbled by default, set to 0 to disable
 -   new module parameter - log_mode
     -   control what is printed in log messages by module
-    -   if bit 1 is set, the it prints the KEMI exports
+    -   if bit 1 is set, then it prints the KEMI exports

 ### app_python